 The TTUHSC El Paso PLFSOM received more than 2,500 applications for its charter class.
 On July 9, 2009, the 40 students chosen from the applicant pool took their place in history.
 These students were selected not only for their high intellectual ability and strong record of scholastic achievement, but also for their varied backgrounds, interests, life experiences, and qualities indicative of academic success.
 These students´ undergraduate universities included Texas Tech University, The University of Texas (Austin, El Paso, San Antonio, Dallas, Arlington, Brownsville, Permian Basin), Sul Ross University, and the University of Houston.
 Also represented in the TTUHSC EL Paso PLFSOM inaugural class were the University of Michigan, Rensselaer, Princeton, Baylor, Emory, Rice, Johns Hopkins, and Harvard.

 Integration is the key to the curriculum of the TTUHSC El Paso PLFSOM.
 Unlike a traditional medical school, which requires students to wait until their third year of studies before they are introduced to the clinical sciences, students at the PLFSOM are immersed into the basic and clinical sciences in their first year.
 Students learn anatomy, biochemistry, physiology, and other basic science concepts and content needed to understand specific clinical presentations.
 From the first day of medical school, students are taught to think like a doctor.
-Active learning comes into play when students interact with highly complex mannequins that simulate everything from cardiac arrest to a vaginal birth in our Advanced Teaching and Assessment in Clinical Simulation Center (ATACS).
+Active learning comes into play when students interact with highly complex mannequins that simulate everything from cardiac arrest to a vaginal birth in our Center for Advanced Teaching and Assessment in Clinical Simulation (ATACS).
 Standardized patients, individuals trained to act out symptoms of certain conditions, help students learn how to diagnose specific conditions while also developing their people skills.

 Not only is the curriculum integrative, but students are also integrated into the community.
-At the only four-year medical school on the U.S./Mexico border, students interact with their diverse community through the society, community and individual course.
+At the only four-year medical school on the U.S./Mexico border, students interact with their diverse community through the Society, Community, and Individual course.
 The course integrates medicine and public health by providing an arena that enhances Spanish language skills, provides an opportunity to experience community medicine and home visits while interacting with members of a health care team, and gives students the chance to experience culturally diverse populations.